Catalina, Arizona: History

 Around 1976, Chief H.D "Bob" and Della Murray, started Golder Ranch Fire District and retired in 1993.
 The land for the fire district headquarters, was donated by Lloyd Golder and his brother in law Jim McLaughlin.
 The new fire department was named after Golder Ranch.
 Golder's wife Vicki Cox Golder has served on Golder Ranch Fire District Board for many years.

 Lloyd Golder III died in 2013.
 The ranch commonly known as Golder Ranch is legally still called the Rail N. Ranch and is still an active open-range ranch.

 Governmental representation

-Catalina is in Arizona's 1st Congressional District, served by Representative, Tom O'Halleran, a Democrat.
+Catalina is in Arizona's 6th Congressional District, served by Representative, Juan Ciscomani, a Republican.
 The CDP is also in Arizona's 11th State Legislative District, served by Representatives Mark Finchem and Vince Leach and Senator Steve Smith, all Republicans.